 – Our oldest was born at home in Illinois.

-– We lived in Oklahoma for a brief period and now reside in Western Michigan.
+– We lived in Oklahoma for a brief period but now reside in Michigan.
 We had a different course planned for our lives, one that didn’t include life-threatening food allergies, autism, or adrenal burnout.
 But then, we aren’t the ones in control of our lives.

 – I have both the gift and weakness of second-guessing everything, as well as a diverse set of experience and interests that makes it hard for me to pin myself down.
 You’ll see that diversity in my writing.
 For example:

 – I worked in the financial industry for 10 years including a stint on an equity options trading floor as well as work in employee benefits.
 Ask me sometime about my nickname “the hammer.”